sys42/docker-nginx-php-fpm/README.md

 **The benefits of combining both?**

 Ease of use.
 No hassles with orchestration.
-You need an instance?
-Spin it up with a single docker command with port mapping and binding to an external document root and you are done.
-It's simply a block box after all.
+You just need a single instance?
+Spin it up with one docker command including port mapping(s) and binding to an external document root and you are done.
+Tear it down with one command.
+After all it's just a black box.
+It's only a minor technical detail that there are more than one process involved.
+You wouldn't separate the nginx master from it's workers either, would you?
+Php is only a different kind of worker.

 ### Possible improvements: